Limb Loss and Amputation Accidents

 Are you or a family member one of the millions of people living with limb loss throughout the U.S.?
 If so, we understand how painful and devastating it can be.
 We also realize the financial burden associated with limb loss accidents, as you may undergo multiple surgeries along with physical therapy and rehabilitation.
 These factors, combined with the need for learning to cope with the loss of your limb, can make navigating a personal injury claim difficult.

-If someone causes you to suffer the loss of your limb through their negligence or careless actions, that person may be held responsible and made to pay… not just economic costs but also other damages associated with limb loss including compensation for pain and suffering.
+If someone causes you to suffer the loss of your limb through their negligence or careless actions, that person may be held responsible and made to pay, not just economic costs, but other damages associated with limb loss including compensation for pain and suffering.
 In such cases, a personal injury attorney at Simmons and Fletcher, P.C., can help seek the compensation you deserve.
-Contact us today to learn more!
+Contact us today to learn more.

-Limb loss may occur if a limb is severed and not able to be reattached, and ranges from partial to total.
-In some cases it occurs because the physician needs to amputate a limb as a result of gangrene or other infections or problems with the limb.
+Limb loss may occur if a limb is severed and not able to be reattached, ranging from partial to total.
+In some cases, it occurs because the physician needs to amputate a limb as a result of gangrene or other infections or problems with the limb.

-- Machinery and construction site mishaps–Sharp blades, motors, or other equipment used in factory environments, industrial environments and construction sites can all cause limb loss.
+- Machinery and construction site accidents.
+Sharp blades, motors, or other equipment used in factory environments, industrial environments, and construction sites can all be involved in limb loss accidents.